Ben Compton (cricketer)

 At the end of the season, Compton was voted Kent's Men's Player of the Year.
 During the 2022—23 English winter, he returned to Zimbabwe, playing again for Mountaineers.
 He passed his previous highest first-class score of 140 in a match against Eagles in December, making 154 runs, before scoring his maiden double-century later in the month.
 His score of 217 came against Southern Rocks in an opening partnership of 228 runs with Joylord Gumbie.
 He signed a new Kent contract later the same month, keeping at the club until the end of 2024.
+In Kent's opening match of the 2023 season, Compton scored another century, matching his performance in scoring a century in the opening match of the previous season with an unbeaten 114 runs.

+Compton signed a new one-year contract with Kent in October 2024 and a further three-year deal with the club in June 2025.

+He scored a first-class career-best of 221 for Kent against Leicestershire at the St Lawrence Ground on 1 August 2025.